-Top Things to Do in Beijing in 20 Hour Layover
+Top Things to Do in Beijing in a 20 Hour Layover

 Beijing is full of delightful historical attractions, excellent food and lively entertainment spots to choose from.
 20 hours may sound a little bit short to tour Beijing, but you can actually enjoy the best of Beijing if you know what to do.